-Dublin Pizza Company – Best pizza places in Dublin
+Dublin Pizza Company – 8 best pizza places in Dublin

 Definitely our favorite!
 DPC was the first Neapolitan pizza we had in Dublin a no other done better since.
 DPC sell (like many places in Napoli) pizza on the street from a window and while you waiting outside you can watch the process of making in a tiny unit.
 Pizza masters in DPC brought their know-how straight from Napoli where learned the craft.
 Dublin Pizza Company serves pizza with perfect high and nicely burnt edges and soft and elastic inside.
 They also make sure what they put on the dough is high quality and local produce.